TreeinRandomForest/treeinrandomforest.github.io/_posts/2021-03-25-dragonflydocs.markdown

 fidel_esp_order: Order of the esp kernel.

 fidel_euc_kernel_type: Type of kernel for the Euclidean part of the fidelity space.
-Should be se,
+Should be se,  matern,  poly or expdecay

 fidel_euc_matern_nu: Specify the nu value for the matern kernel.
 If negative,  will fit.

 fidel_euc_use_same_bandwidth: If true,  will use same bandwidth on all Euclidean fidelity dimensions.
-Applies
+Applies only when fidel_kernel_type is se or matern.
+Default=False.

 fidel_init_method: Method to obtain initial fidels.
 Is used if get_initial_qinfos is None.